Feastio

 Specialty cuts include a rack of lamb ($72), a 14-ounce cognac-aged Delmonico steak ($82), a 32-ounce cowboy ribeye ($141), and a six-ounce A5 Japanese wagyu filet mignon ($180).

-Add-ons such as a fried duck egg, slab bacon, or lobster tail will cost you extra, as well as a sauce if you choose to have one.
+Add-ons such as a fried duck egg, slab bacon, or lobster tail will cost you extra, and a sauce if you choose to have one.

 Sauce options include: